crumbyte/noxdir/README.md

 ## 🔍 Viewing Changes (Delta Mode)

-The diff is calculated be performing a scan of the **current** directory and compares it with the cached version you currently have.
-If the caching was not enabled for the previous session the diff will show nothing.

 NoxDir can display file system changes since your last session.
 It highlights added or deleted files and directories, as well as changes in disk space usage.

-> Caching must be enabled (`--use-cache` or `-c`) for diffs to work.

 To view changes in the current directory, press the `+` key (toggle diff).
 NoxDir will compare the current state of the directory with its cached version and display the difference:

 ![diff!](/img/diff.png "diff")

-The diff is calculated by scanning only the current directory and comparing it against the previously cached state.
+The diff is calculated by comparing the current directory state against its cached version.
 If no cache exists from the previous session, no differences will be shown.

 ## 🔧 Configuration File